Master-Thesis-Unicado/Optimization/notes/climb.md

 # Climb Trajectory Optimization Using Energy Height Theory

 This script models and visualizes aircraft climb trajectories using a **strategy-based energy framework**.
 It is rooted in the concept of **specific energy height**, where the aircraft’s total energy is treated as a combination of potential and kinetic components.
 The framework supports a wide variety of climb strategies, including linear allocation, altitude-biased exponential functions, constant-rate climbs, and eventually variable-energy climbs.
-This allows for both educational and performance-driven analyses of flight mechanics.

 ---